-Consolidating Balance Sheet Reports are considered month end consolidation tools and are used by CFOs and Group Controllers to compare and consolidate subsidary balance sheets.
-Some of the key functionality in this type of report is that it dynamically lists select subsidiaries across the columns complete with a consolidated total on the far right.
+Consolidating Balance Sheet Reports are considered month-end consolidation tools and are used by CFOs and Group Controllers to compare and consolidate subsidiary balance sheets.
+A key functionality in this type of report dynamically lists select subsidiaries across the columns with a consolidated total on the far right.
 The report can be shown in any currency and the user can drill down on any number to review the underlying transactions.
-You find an example of this type of report below.
+You will find an example of this type of report below.

 Purpose of Consolidating Balance Sheet Reports